eriqande/solidmon/README.md

 R CMD BATCH  ‐‐vanilla  ‐slave  ’‐‐args  kidfile="demo/kids1.txt" dadfile="demo/dads1.txt"  out_file="out/Output_SOLOMON.txt"’  SOLOMON.R

 SOLOMON.R contains mostly code written by Mark Christie.
-We com‐ mented out the GUI stuff in it and selected only the bit for‐sin‐ gle parent parentage.
+We commented out the GUI stuff in it and selected only the bit for single parent parentage.
 Since we were trying to understand how the program  worked  we disabled the part of the program that cleaned up all its intermediate files.
 If you plan to run SOLOMON.R more than once, it is important to clean up those files yourself.
 So,